Page Reviewed / Updated - Mar. 2019

 The state of Colorado provides financial assistance to help disabled adults and seniors avoid nursing home placement by aiding with the cost of adult foster care.
-Adult foster care, which may be referred to as Elderly Care Group Homes, is very similar to assisted living, but is provided in smaller homes in a less structured, family type environment.
+This type of care, which may be referred to as Elderly Care Group Homes, is very similar to assisted living, but is provided in smaller homes in a less structured, family type environment.
 This program is targeted towards low income, elderly persons who are residents of Colorado.
 Services provided in the adult foster homes include 24-hour supervision, meals, personal care, and medication oversight.

 The Adult Foster Care Program pays for room and board as well as a variety of care and support services provided in foster care homes.
 These include:

 To apply for assistance from the Adult Foster Care Program, interested parties should contact their local County Department of Human Services.
 Make note, this program may not be available in all counties.

 Re-application on an annual basis is necessary to continue to receive benefits from this program.
 It is required to make certain the participant's financial situation has not changed in such a way as to make them ineligible.